benjaminbolling/SPMTUI/README.md

 | Green | Done |
 | Unknown | Red |

 Each task becomes key with its own associated dictionary as a value.
 Each task's dictionary consists of a state (a string), a description (a string), and a log (a dictionary).
 The log consists of timestamps as keys (date and time) and a log entry (string) as value.
 When the object is created or edited (incl. changing state), a log entry is created.
-A user can also add log entries manually.
-Note: Log entries cannot be removed within SPMTUI.
-However, tasks can be removed.
+A user can also add log entries manually, but log entries cannot be removed.
 Any time a change is made, the `.tdDict` file is updated.

 # Figures
 ![Figure 1](docs/fig01.png)